sebj/iOS-Shortcuts-Reference/README.md

 # Shortcuts File Format Reference

 ## File Structure
-Shortcuts are exported from the iOS Shortcuts app with a `.shortcut` extension in iOS 14 or a `.shortcuts` extension in iOS 13.
-Workflows exported from the Workflows app use a `.wflow` extension.
+Shortcuts are exported from the iOS Shortcuts app with a `.shortcut` extension in iOS 14 and later, or a `.shortcuts` extension in iOS 13.
+Workflows exported from the Workflows app used a `.wflow` extension.

 The format of a shortcut and a workflow file are mostly the same – the file format does not seem to have changed going from the Workflow app to Apple’s iOS Shortcuts app.
 Many keys and values remain prefixed with `WFWorkflow`.

-The file is in a binary property list format.
-It’s possible to open it by transferring to a Mac and changing the file extension to `.plist`, where it can then be viewed in Xcode or other supported apps.
+Until iOS 15, the file was in a binary property list format.
+It was possible to view its contents by transferring the file to a Mac and changing the file extension to `.plist`, where it could then be viewed in Xcode or other supported apps.

+From iOS 15 onwards, these files are now signed, and so they cannot be opened and parsed easily.
+The information from this point onwards, describes the last known file format before signing.

 * `WFWorkflowClientVersion`: A number representing the version of the client app used to create the workflow (e.g. 700).
 * `WFWorkflowClientRelease`: A string representing the release semantic version of the client app used to create the workflow (e.g. “1.7.8” or “2.0.0”).
 Seemingly no longer present in recent iOS 14 releases.